November 2012: the Royal Commission Launches

-The National Redress Scheme has been in place for more than 12 months – however, very little progress has been made to help survivors of child sexual and physical abuse.
+The National Redress Scheme has been in place for some time now, but very little progress has been made to help survivors of child sexual and physical abuse.

 All states and territories as well as the Commonwealth have joined the National Redress Scheme.
-However, hundreds of institutions have failed to join the Scheme, including the Jehovah’s Witness and various Diocese of the Anglican Church.
+However, there are still a number of institutions that have failed to join the Scheme including Jehovah’s Witness, Kenja Communications, and Fairbridge Restored Limited.